DoTheEvo/selfhosted-apps-docker/jellyfin/readme.md

 # Clients

-Jellyfin's open source nature allows developers to create unofficial client apps for various platforms.
+Jellyfin's open source nature allows developers to create unofficial client apps.

 * [Awesome Jellyfin Clients List](https://github.com/awesome-jellyfin/awesome-jellyfin/blob/main/CLIENTS.md)

-The ones I tried and find good to know about.
+The ones I tried and find interesting.

 ### [Findroid](https://github.com/jarnedemeulemeester/findroid)

 Feels bit better in user interface and control.<br>
-Does not jump subtitles like the official client, also seems its always directplay even 4k+HDR, have to investigate how the fuck does it do.
+Does not jump subtitles like the official client, also seems it's always directplay even 4k+HDR, have to investigate how the fuck does it do.
 Uses mpv, but does it mean theres some big load on a phone when compared to the official app?<br>
-It ignores max streaming bandwith limit when server streams over the internet.
+It ignores max streaming bandwidth limit when server streams over the internet.

 ### [Finamp](https://github.com/jmshrv/finamp)